leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 title: "Getting code coverage of a monolithic app in production"
 ---

-Microservices is the new fancy way of doing applications, but, most companies still have big, old monoliths in production.
-In rapid-evolving softwares this big, it's common to have several lines of code which are never executed in production, but, sometimes, it's hard to find them.
+Microservices is the new fancy way of doing applications, but, most of the companies still have big and old monoliths in production.
+In rapidly evolving software of this size, it's common to have several lines of code which are never executed in production, but sometimes, it's hard to find them.

 With that in mind, I decided to try to get the code coverage of production code.
 Yeah, in production.